DiscordBot-PMMP/DiscordBot/API.md

 in the relevant file.

-+ All the actual discord data such as servers, roles members can be found in plugin storage anywhere from 5seconds to 500seconds after the plugin enables.
++ All the actual discord data such as guilds, roles members can be found in plugin storage anywhere from 5seconds to 500seconds after the plugin enables.

     + Listen to `JaxkDev\DiscordBot\Plugin\Events\DiscordReady.php` this is emitted when bot is connected